gravitational/teleport/rfd/0191-workload-id-config-ux.md

   // The traits of the user configured within Teleport or determined during
   // SSO.
   Traits traits = 4;
+  // The ID of the Bot Instance, should this user be a bot.
+Otherwise empty. string bot_instance_id = 5;
 }
 ```